Texas Lutheran University: Krost Symposium

 Every year, Texas Lutheran hosts a symposium focusing on a particular new topic.
-This multi-day Krost Symposium event brings in guest speakers with a range of viewpoints and experience on the chosen topic.
+This multi-day Krost Symposium event brings in guest speakers with a range of viewpoints and experiences on the chosen topic.
 The first Krost Symposium was held in 1981 and the program has continued annually without interruption ever since.
 Events are free and open to the public.